rickdiy/resume/markdown/Richard_Gannaway.md

 # Richard Gannaway
 ## DevOps and CyberSecurity Engineer

 I am a DevOps and Cyber Security Engineer with a passion for automating processes using bash scripting and infrastructure as code.
-I have a broad knowledge of Cloud Infrastructure and Software Delivery technologies, such as Kubernetes, Terraform, AWS, Harness and more.
+I have a broad knowledge of Cloud Infrastructure and Software Delivery technologies, such as Kubernetes, Terraform, AWS, Azure, Harness and more.
 I can also write clear and concise technical documentation to support your process improvement and automation goals.
 As an organizer of the DevOps 207 Meetup, I enjoy supporting my local IT community and evangelizing about DevOps principles.

 ## Recent Work History

 ### 2020 - Present
-**Covetrus** - 12 Mountfort St. Portland, ME (remote)
+**Covetrus** - 12 Mountfort St. Portland, ME (Remote)
+**DevOps Manager - Cloud Infrastructure (Jan 2024 - Present)**
+Leading a team responsible for Covetrus' AWS and Azure cloud infrastructure.
+We write and maintain Terraform-based infrastructure as code and apply platform engineering principles to deliver secure, scalable, self-service platforms for development teams.
+Our platform resides primarily in Kubernetes (Both AKS and EKS) and leverages cutting edge technology to provide fast and resilient operations to our development teams and customers.
+We use Kong Enterprise Gateway to manage ingress, Kong Service Mesh to manage internal across clusters, and CloudFlare WAF to filter external traffic.
+We leverage Spot instancing (even in production!) to drastically reduce costs.
+Our team heavily leverages GitHub Copilot to enhance the speed and quality of our work.

-**Senior DevOps Engineer and Scrum Master**
+**Senior DevOps Engineer and Scrum Master (2020 - Dec 2023)**
 As the leader of a nine-member DevOps team, I work on Covetrus’ next generation practice management platform.
 I use Agile methodologies to assign and track tasks for my team, and ensure smooth collaboration with thirteen cross-functional software development teams.
 I also serve as a full time individual contributor, writing many of the terraform modules used for deploying and maintaining our cloud infrastructure in AWS, writing technical documentation, and provisioning CI/CD pipelines for new micro-services.
 I have also lead several major initiatives, such as migrating Confluent Kafka to private dedicated environments and migrating services from ECS to EKS.

 ### 2019 - 2020